| |

 Young, J. A. (1995) Developing leadership from within: a descriptive study of the use of Neurolinguistic Programming practices in a course on leadership, Dissertation, Ohio State University, Abstracts International Section A: Humanities and Social Sciences.
 Vol 56 (1-A).

-Meta programmes in the classroom
+Meta programs in the classroom

-Brown, N. (2002) Meta programme patterns in accounting educators at a UK business school, Accounting Education, 11: 79-91.
+Brown, N. (2002) Meta program patterns in accounting educators at a UK business school, Accounting Education, 11: 79-91.

 Brown, N. (2004) What makes a good educator?
-The relevance of meta programmes, Assessment and Evaluation in Higher Education, 29: 5: 515-533.
+The relevance of meta programs, Assessment and Evaluation in Higher Education, 29: 5: 515-533.

-Brown, N. and Graff, M. (2004) Student performance in business and accounting subjects as measured by assessment results: an exploration of the relevance of personality traits, identified using meta programmes, International Journal of Management Education, 4: 3-18.
+Brown, N. and Graff, M. (2004) Student performance in business and accounting subjects as measured by assessment results: an exploration of the relevance of personality traits, identified using meta programs, International Journal of Management Education, 4: 3-18.

 Modelling